Virginia DUI Law

 What Kinds of DUI Defenses Exist in Virginia?

 To defend yourself against a drunk driving charge, you can argue that your constitutional rights were violated.
 If you were pulled over or had your blood alcohol content checked without probable cause, this could be a violation of the Fourth Amendment.
 This would mean any evidence collected illegally will be kept out of court.
 Without evidence, a prosecutor cannot prove a case and the charges should either be dropped or you should be found not guilty.

 Other possible ways to defend a DUI charge in Virginia include:

-- A rising BAC defense: You can argue your blood alcohol content was below the limit when you were actually driving but rose above the limit before you were tested.
+- A rising BAC defense: You can argue that your blood alcohol content was below the limit when you were driving but rose above the limit before you were tested.
 Your BAC does continue to go up for a period of time after you stop drinking, but this defense tends to work best if you were very close to the limit and if there was a time gap between when you were driving and when you were tested.

 - A faulty breathalyzer defense: Breathalyzers are machines that may not always work perfectly.
-There have been reported past cases of DUI convictions being overturned because of breath-test problems.
-Even in nearby Washington, D.C., some DWI convictions were thrown out when it became apparent that at least eight of the police department’s 10 Intoxilyzer devices were defective.
+There have been reported cases of DUI convictions being overturned because of breath-test problems.
+Even in Washington, D.C., some DWI convictions were thrown out when it became apparent that at least eight of the police department’s 10 Intoxilyzer devices were defective.
 You can present witness testimony showing problems with the breath test, with its administration, or with calibration of the machine.